Nancy Dow

 Nancy Maryanne Dow (July 22, 1936 – May 27, 2016) was an American television and film actress.
 She was married to actor John Aniston and was the mother of actress Jennifer Aniston.

 Early life

 Dow was born in West Hartford, Connecticut, one of six daughters of Louise (née Grieco) and Gordon McLean Dow.
 Her maternal grandfather, Louis Grieco, was an Italian immigrant; her other ancestry included English, Scottish and Irish.
-Dow had five sisters.

 Career

-Dow was an actress, a model, and an author.

-In 1966, Dow played a character called Athena in an episode of The Beverly Hillbillies.
-In 1967 she appeared in episodes of The Wild Wild West and Mr. Terrific.
-She also appeared in the 1969 film of The Ice House.
+Dow's career included modeling, television appearances in the 1960s, and later film work.
+In 1966, she played Athena in an episode of The Beverly Hillbillies.
+In 1967, she appeared in episodes of The Wild Wild West and Mr. Terrific.
+She also appeared in the 1969 film The Ice House.
 Her final acting credit was in the 2004 Canadian film Pure.

+Dow was also the author of From Mother and Daughter to Friends: A Memoir, a 1999 book about her relationship with her daughter, Jennifer Aniston.

 Personal life

 Dow was married to John T. "Jack" Melick Jr., a pianist/bandleader who was based in Dallas, from 1956 to 1961.
 The couple had one son, John T. Melick III (b.
 1959), who became an assistant director and second-unit director.

 In 1965, Dow married John Aniston.
 They had one daughter, Jennifer.
 The marriage ended in 1980.

 Dow and her daughter were estranged for six years, partially because Dow wrote a book about their relationship, entitled From Mother and Daughter to Friends: A Memoir (1999).
 In 2005, after Aniston's divorce from Brad Pitt, she and her mother reportedly reconciled.
 Aniston described the gradual progress of her new relationship with her mother: "It's been really nice.
 It's crazy what, you know, your life kind of being turned upside down will lead you to. ...
 For us it's ...
 It was the time, and it was going to happen when it was supposed to happen.
 So, this is good.
 It's baby steps."